 - Geography and category distributions: we have selected startups that somewhat match the distribution of investments and categories across the continent

-Here is the mapping of the 50 startups:
+Here is the mapping of the 50 startups for 2023:

 The TOP50 European Startups